duosecurity/duo_universal_atlassian/README.md

 Duo two-factor authentication plugin for Jira and Confluence with Duo Universal Prompt .

-## Compatibility Note
+## Compatibility Notes

-Certain Confluence plugin combinations can result in Jackson dependency conflicts with the duo_universal_atlassian plugin.
+- Certain Confluence plugin combinations can result in Jackson dependency conflicts with the duo_universal_atlassian plugin.
 Please use [this modified release](https://github.com/jeffreyparker/duo_universal_atlassian/releases/tag/2.0.3.1) if you encounter jar dependency errors in Confluence.

+- Confluence 7.14.1 and later include a significantly different and minimal `web.xml` file.
+For these versions, you can insert the Duo `<filter>` and `<filter-mapping>` sections *anywhere* within the main `web-app` block.

 ## Usage
 Installation documents: